tripsolutions/py-liant/README.md

 ### Hints syntax

-However from your application's perspective alllowing access to `Child` at the root level might not be something useful, in other words you might want your API to regard `Child` as tightly bound to `Parent`.
+However, from your application's perspective alllowing access to `Child` at the root level might not be something useful, in other words you might want your API to regard `Child` as tightly bound to `Parent`.
 CatchallView allows you to get a parent entity and all children attached in one go using `GET